eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/automated_model_lifecycle/_index.md

 The generation of the model is taking place:

+- through a [onPostInit hook](/docs/concepts/lifecycle_management/packages/usage/#installation) when `velocitas init` is called:
+  - either triggered manually, or
-- automatically during the instantiation of the dev-container through our [Velocitas lifecycle management](/docs/concepts/lifecycle_management),
+  - automatically during the instantiation of the devContainer through our Velocitas lifecycle management
-- when an `velocitas init` is triggered manually, or
-- you trigger the VS Code task `(Re-)generate vehicle model` explicitly.
+- when you trigger the VS Code task `(Re-)generate vehicle model` explicitly.

 The model generation is a three step process: